OjasMor/Traffic_Light_Classifier/README.md

 ## Testing the classifier

 Here is where we test our classification algorithm using our test set of data that we set aside at the beginning of the notebook!
-This project will be complete once you've pogrammed a "good" classifier.
+This project will be complete once we've pogrammed a "good" classifier.

 A "good" classifier in this case should meet the following criteria
 1. Get above 90% classification accuracy.